jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 ### Step 1: Register HPE GreenLake in Entra ID

 Before configuring the HPE GreenLake enterprise application in Entra ID, it's essential to create a security group that will control which users can access the HPE GreenLake application.
 This group will be used for authentication purposes and can optionally be leveraged for role-based access control (RBAC) through SAML attributes, allowing you to map Entra ID groups to specific HPE GreenLake roles and permissions.
-Alternatively, if you prefer to manage user authorization directly within the HPE GreenLake platform, you can configure your SAML domain to use local authorization instead of SAML-based RBAC.
+Alternatively, if you prefer to manage user authorization directly within the HPE GreenLake platform, you can configure your SAML domain to use **Local role assignments** — the mode HPE's architecture guidance calls **Authentication-Only SSO** (the IdP authenticates, HPE GreenLake authorizes) — instead of **SSO role assignments**, the mode HPE calls **SSO Authorization Mode** (the IdP authenticates and supplies authorization through the `hpe_ccs_attribute`).

 #### 1. Create a security group